fbpx

 Go for Consultation

-Even though you know that you qualify for scar camouflage, it is essential to go for proper assessment.
+Even though you know that you qualify for scar camouflage, it is essential to go for a proper assessment.
 The conversation held will generate insights for both you and the technician.
 The tattoo artist must understand your body and medical history before anything else.

-Follow Technician Pre-Treatment advise
+Follow Technician Pre-Treatment advice

-Depending on your scar appearance, pre-treatments recommendations may surface from your consultation.
+Depending on your scar appearance, pre-treatment recommendations may surface from your consultation.
 It will help to keep the scar areas prepared for the camouflaging techniques.
 It makes the work of the artist easier and faster.
 Accordingly, the result obtained after pre-treatment is usually exceptional.

 Budget Consideration